aakashjsr/ticket_booking/README.md

 The system handles concurrent booking of the same seat by accepting the first user's request who booked the seat.

+Preview of app can be seen at https://aakash-ticket-booking.herokuapp.com

 ## Installation Steps
 ```buildoutcfg
 1. python3 -m venv env